 Clayton is a decidedly white-collar city, with fully 88.85% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Clayton is a city of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Clayton who work in management occupations (18.86%), office and administrative support (11.65%), and business and financial occupations (11.49%).

 Also of interest is that Clayton has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Clayton telecommute to their jobs.
-Overall, about 10.43% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.43% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.